mitodl/mitx-grading-library/docs/index.md

 You can define custom grading classes in your plugin.
 To learn how this works, we recommend copying the code from `stringgrader.py`, renaming the class, and building a simple plugin based on `StringGrader`.

 We are happy to include user-contributed plugins in the repository for this library.
 If you have built a plugin that you would like to see combined into this library, please contact the authors through [github](https://github.com/mitodl/mitx-grading-library).
 We are also willing to consider incorporating good plugins into the library itself.

+## Testing docs

+We're trying to make all of our examples test against the library.
+To invoke tests of the documentation, you can run the following command:

+`python -m pytest --no-cov --disable-warnings docs/*`